 We had the goal of creating balanced beers where the acidic component serves as a balancing character without taking the stage from the malt, hops and yeast flavours.
 We already knew that our Garden Party culture could produce the result we wanted if it was kept cool, so all our wild barrels ended up in a huge cool room, where it would sit until ready.

+In the autumn of 2018 the first four beers became available and in 2019 we released another 9.
+Being only two people in the brewery, production is limited.
 It has been a long, tough and challenging journey.
 I hope you agree with us, that it was worth all the work and the long waiting time.

-… And why “Penyllan”?
+… Why “Penyllan”?

 My family were some of the first settlers in Western Australia and before that they came from Wales.
 Generations before that Penyllan was the name of the family homestead on top of a hill in Wales.
 The name has been passed down and used for many things over the years, recently being a yacht and my uncles house (on top of a hill) in Western Australia.
 So I trekked back there and asked permission to use the name.
 And he said yes.